What documents and data will best help you on your Italian ancestry research journey

-SEARCHING FAMILY DOCUMENTS AND RECORDS
+SEARCHING FAMILY DOCUMENTS AND ITALIAN ANCESTRY RECORDS

 We often have documents or records within our families’ files that can provide key information on immigrant ancestors, before and after immigration.
-Recently, after nearly 20 years of researching my Italian family, I discovered a newspaper article in my grandmother’s files, detailing my great-grandfather and great aunt’s near-fatal exposure to carbon monoxide in the 1930s.
+Recently, after nearly 20 years of researching my Italian ancestry, I discovered a newspaper article in my grandmother’s files, detailing my great-grandfather and great aunt’s near-fatal exposure to carbon monoxide in the 1930s.
 The article triggered my living relatives’ memories, providing me with new stories and life details.
 That memory was followed by other memories that gave me a glimpse into the personalities and lives of my Italian ancestors.

 For example, if you know the birthdate of your great-uncle but not the birthdate of your great-grandfather, you can feasibly search in the military conscription or extraction list for your great-uncle within the Italian Province they came from.
 In this way, you will likely discover the names of your great-grandfather’s parents, plus maybe his town of origin.